 By Krishnakumar (KK) Davey

 Every year, IRI and the Boston Consulting Group (BCG) rank more than 400 U.S. CPG manufacturers on three critical growth metrics: dollar sales growth, volume sales growth and market share gain.
 These individual metrics are generally insufficient on their own to measure growth but combining them provides a more complete picture of which companies are leading performance in the industry.
-Below is a list of the top CPG companies across size tiers.

 Overcoming Distribution Losses with Velocity Gains

 The top 10 large growth leaders continued to win based on velocity, even though they were losing overall on distribution.
 The top 15 midsize growth leaders won via a combination of distribution and velocity gains, and the top small growth leaders won mainly based on distribution.
 Growth leaders increased distribution via over-the-counter conversions, partnerships and channel/national plays, and smaller companies captured the majority of share from large companies.

 Premium players continued to win this year as consumers’ economic outlook improved.
 In beverages, consumers traded up to natural premium refreshments such as San Pellegrino and Smart Water, contributing to their significant growth, while traditional juice sales decreased.
 Consumers also sought restaurant quality food in the grocery store aisles.